Skip to main content Skip to footer

 Title VI Resources for Subrecipients

 As the designated recipient of Federal Transit Administration funds for the region, KCATA is responsible for ensuring that its subrecipients comply with Title VI general reporting requirements outlined in FTA’s Circular 4702.1B.
-To that end, following are resources to assist subrecipients in developing and implementing a Title VI Program:

 Johnson County

-Title VI Program and non-discrimination policy
+Title VI Program and Non-Discrimination Policy

-Johnson County does not discriminate on the basis of Race, National Origin, Sex, Religion, Age or Disability status in employment or the provision of service.
+Johnson County does not discriminate on the basis of race, national origin, sex, religion, age, or disability status in employment or the provision of service.

 For more information on Johnson County’s non-discrimination policies, or if you believe you have been discriminated against and need to file a complaint, please contact: